This surgical team cut back on opioids. Surprisingly, patients liked it.

 The CDC found that most people who abuse narcotics got their first pills as legitimate prescriptions.
 Studies have shown the use of opioids during and after surgery as well as to treat injuries and chronic pain have skyrocketed in recent years, and addiction, overdoses and other abuse have tracked right along.

-“We need to take a little bit of ownership with this whole opioid epidemic and say, ‘what can we do?’” said Dr. Charles Hannon, an orthopedic surgeon at Rush who helped design a new approach to using fewer opioids among knee and hip replacement patients.
+“We need to take a little bit of ownership with this whole opioid epidemic and say, ‘what can we do?’” said Dr. Charles Hannon of the orthopedic surgery department at Rush who helped design a new approach to using fewer opioids among knee and hip replacement patients.

 “Maybe it is something we can take on to play our own role in curbing this epidemic.”